 The City of Frisco relies on our volunteers for everything from staffing special events - such as Frisco Freedom Fest and Merry Main Street - to assisting departments with daily activities, such as shelving library books, filing records or using GIS equipment.

-In honor of National Volunteer Month, our volunteers who donated more than 50 hours, were treated to a FC Dallas match.
+For 2022, these exceptional MVPs were treated to a FC Dallas match.
 Mayor Jeff Cheney and Deputy Mayor Pro Tem, Angelia Pelham helped honor our "Top 11" MVPs by presenting them with custom soccer scarves.

 We love all our MVPs - but two volunteers really lead the way towards scoring our GOAL in 2022!